 Upon completion of the requirements outlined here, participants will be awarded a certificate, with license to use the NCCBD credential.

 Level 1 and Level 2 programs run concurrently and cannot be attended in the same session.
-Directors must make a formal request for the NCCBD designation after completing the requirements outlined above.
-This includes verifying attendance at the NCCBD program.

 Once certified, the bank director qualifies to attend continuing education courses delivered every year at SWGSB at SMU COX for an additional cost.
 These elective classes are offered during the first and second weeks of SW Graduate School of Banking courses.